cloudflare/cloudflare-docs/content/workers/wrangler/migration/v1-to-v2/wrangler-legacy/configuration.md

 - `id` {{<prop-meta>}}required{{</prop-meta>}}

   - The ID of the KV namespace that your `binding` should represent.
-Required for `wrangler publish`.
+Required for `wrangler deploy`.

 - `preview_id` {{<prop-meta>}}required{{</prop-meta>}}